johnosbb/CeaiveEditor/sentence_structure.md

 ### Left and Right Branching Sentences

+The main feature the cumulative sentence pattern is that it packages modifiers as unbound words or phrases—in ways that usually allow them to appear in the sentences in different positions, rather than bound to the words they modify.

 The terms right-branching and left-branching refer to the direction of dependency relationships between words in a sentence.
 In a right-branching sentence, the dependencies move to the right of the sentence's main subject or verb, while in a left-branching sentence, the dependencies move to the left of the main subject or verb.

 In a right-branching sentence, the subject and main verb come at the beginning, and the modifiers follow.
 For example, "The cat, who was hungry, sat on the mat."
 Here, "The cat" is the subject, "sat" is the main verb, and "who was hungry" is a relative clause modifying "cat."